BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words: Notation and conventions

 As with \eqref{projector}, we can define projection operators onto irreps of $S_n[S_2]$.
 For $[r]$ an irrep (we use square brackets to denote that this is an irrep of $S_n[S_2]$ rather than $S_{2n}$) we define

 There are two one-dimensional irreps of $S_n[S_2]$ that we will use.
-The trivial (symmetric) representation takes $\sigma$ to 1, and the anti-symmetric (sign) representation takes $\sigma$ to $(-1)^\sigma$.
+The trivial (symmetric) representation takes $\sigma$ to 1, and the anti-symmetric (sign) representation takes $\sigma$ to $(-1)^\sigma$, which is defined by considering $\sigma \in S_n[S_2] \leq S_{2n}$.
 We denote these two representations by $[S]_n$ and $[A]_n$ respectively.
 We will sometimes write these without the subscript when it is clear which $n$ we are referring to.
 The projectors of $[S]_n$ and $[A]_n$ are given by